Orexin: Food intake

 Orexin increases the craving for food, and correlates with the function of the substances that promote its production.
 Orexin is also shown to increase meal size by suppressing inhibitory postingestive feedback.
 However, some studies suggest that the stimulatory effects of orexin on feeding may be due to general arousal without necessarily increasing overall food intake.

 Review findings suggest that hyperglycemia that occurs in mice due to a habitual high-fat diet leads to a reduction in signalling by orexin receptor-2, and that orexin receptors may be a future therapeutic target.
 Leptin is a hormone produced by fat cells and acts as a long-term internal measure of energy state.
 Ghrelin is a short-term factor secreted by the stomach just before an expected meal, and strongly promotes food intake.
 Orexin-producing cells have been shown to be inhibited by leptin (through the leptin receptor pathway), but are activated by ghrelin and hypoglycemia (glucose inhibits orexin production).
 Orexin, as of 2007, is claimed to be a very important link between metabolism and sleep regulation.
 Such a relationship has been long suspected, based on the observation that long-term sleep deprivation in rodents dramatically increases food intake and energy metabolism, i.e., catabolism, with lethal consequences on a long-term basis.
 Sleep deprivation then leads to a lack of energy.
 In order to make up for this lack of energy, many people use high-carbohydrate and high-fat foods that ultimately can lead to poor health and weight gain.
 Other dietary nutrients, amino acids, also can activate orexin neurons, and they can suppress the glucose response of orexin neurons at physiological concentration, causing the energy balance that orexin maintains to be thrown off its normal cycle.
+To this extent, it has been shown that orexin neurons rely on astrocyte-derived lactate to sustain their activity throughout periods of wakefulness.

 Addiction

 Preliminary research shows potential for orexin blockers in the treatment of cocaine, opioid, and alcohol addiction.
 For example, lab rats given drugs which targeted the orexin system lost interest in alcohol despite being given free access in experiments.
 Wild type mice that were treated with morphine were found to be at a higher risk of developing addiction when compared to mice that did not produce orexin.

 Studies of orexin involvement in nicotine addiction have had mixed results.
-For example, blocking the orexin-1 receptor with the selective orexin antagonist SB-334,867 reduced nicotine self-administration in rats and that smokers who sustained damage to the insula, a brain region that regulates cravings and contains orexin-1 receptors, lost the desire to smoke.
+For example, blocking the orexin-1 receptor with the selective orexin antagonist SB-334,867 reduced nicotine self-administration in rats; this may explain why smokers who sustained damage to the insula, a brain region that regulates cravings and contains orexin-1 receptors, lost the desire to smoke.
 However, other studies in rats using the dual orexin receptor antagonist TCS 1102 have not found similar effects.